 - The type of accident (T-bone, rear-end, head-on, etc.)

 Explain that you will share detailed facts later on, as the crash is still under investigation.
 Share limited information regarding any injuries you sustained in the crash.
 Descriptions should be general, such as a broken leg or back pain.
 Explain that the extent and severity of those injuries is not clear yet, and that you are seeking and continuing medical care.

-Insurance adjusters may attempt trick you into giving away too much information after an accident.
-Make sure you do not share information about.
+Insurance adjusters may attempt to trick you into giving away too much information after an accident.
+Make sure you do not share information about:

 - Your work (type of work, name and address of employer, salary)